 Cancer Rehabilitation Fellowship

-The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation residency.
-The program is sponsored by the Department of Palliative Care and Rehabilitation Medicine at The University of Texas MD Anderson Cancer Center.
-The Cancer Rehabilitation Fellowship is an academically oriented program that has trained fellows since 2007.
+The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation residency to become leaders in cancer rehabilitation through extensive training.
+The program is sponsored by the Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas MD Anderson Cancer Center (MD Anderson).
+The Cancer Rehabilitation Fellowship is an academically oriented, comprehensive program that has trained fellows since 2007.
 The program has articulated educational objectives, a strong and thorough core curriculum, abundant teaching service patients, and excellent faculty supervision.

 About the Program

-Program applicants must hold a MD or DO degree.
-Residency training in Physical Medicine and Rehabilitation is required.
+Program applicants must hold a M.D. or D.O. degree.
+Residency training from an accredited Physical Medicine and Rehabilitation is required.

 - Graduates of medical schools outside the United States who have completed Fifth Pathway program provided by an LCME-accredited medical school.

-- Each attempted step of the USMLE must be passed by the third attempt, or
+- Each attempted step of the USMLE or COMLEX must be passes by the third attempt, or

 Stipends are commensurate with the applicant’s experience and previous training.